 When the teeth shift, they become misaligned.
 This misalignment puts additional stress on your remaining teeth.
 Misalignment can lead to headaches and jaw pain.
 Also, within a year of losing a tooth, about 25 percent of the bone that supported it has already been resorbed back into your body.

 Today, technological advancements have made it possible for most patients to have their implant and a temporary crown placed the same day; however, if your tooth was lost some time ago, you may need a bone graft.
 A bone graft is used when the bone in the jaw is not thick enough or is too soft to retain a dental implant.
-If a bone graft is necessary, you will need to have the graft and then return in four to six months to have your implant placed.
+If bone graft is necessary, depending on the type and volume of graft needed, we may still be able to place the implant at that surgery or we may delay the implant placement for 4-6 months to allow the bone time to mature, heal and harden.
+Each patient is different and Dr. Ward will listen to your goals, concerns and risk tolerances and together you will define the treatment plan you desire.

 After Dr. Ward creates an incision in the gum tissue, sequential osteotomies (small holes that increase in diameter with each drill) are performed to prepare the bone to receive the implant.
 This implant has threads on the outer surface to “screw” it to the bone for initial stability.
 It replaces the root of the tooth.